waste-of-kindergarten/xpython37-v0.1/python/Doc/library/codecs.rst

    *errors* may be given to define the error handling.
 It defaults to ``'strict'`` which causes a :exc:`ValueError` to be raised in case an encoding error occurs.

    *buffering* has the same meaning as for the built-in :func:`open` function.
-   It defaults to -1 which means that the default buffer size will be used.
+It defaults to line buffered.

 .. function:: EncodedFile(file, data_encoding, file_encoding=None, errors='strict')